arduino/help-center-content/content/Education and Kits/EDU General/Assemble-the-project-board.md

 4. Secure your Arduino UNO to the base using 3 screws (included in the silver pack in this kit).
 Be careful not to overtighten.
 5. Carefully peel the backing from the breadboard.
 6. Stick the breadboard on the plastic sheet, next to the Arduino UNO.

-> Early prints of the projects book have an image where the base is mirrored.
-The instructions above are correct.

 You can also check this video demonstration: